ADACS-Australia/mwa_trigger/docs/web_application/web_database.rst

 ProposalSettings Model
 '''''''''''''''''''''''

+ProposalSettings table is shortened and only contains the basic project related information and the activation status of the proposal settings.
+Whenever docker starts, the table will be populated from proposalsettings_factory.py in proposalsettings module.
+The proposal_id is the unique identifier for the proposal settings and is updated whenever a new proposal settings is created.
+If deleted from the factory list, the proposalsettings is not active anymore and will not be used for triggering new proposals.
+However, the proposal_id will remain in the database and will be used for the old data.

 * ``id`` - Primary key
 * ``proposal_id`` - Unique proposal identifier (max 16 chars)
 * ``telescope`` - Foreign key to Telescope model